Oklahoma to vote on first taxpayer-funded religious school in US | Education

 Brett Farley, executive director of the Catholic Conference of Oklahoma, said St. Isidore is intended primarily to meet the needs of rural families who desire a Catholic education but do not live close to any physical schools.
 Farley, whose organization represents the church on public policy issues, said the recent Supreme Court decisions made him optimistic that the justices would eventually allow a publicly funded Catholic charter school.

-The proposal's critics have warned of the consequences of allowing taxpayer-funded religious schools.
+The proposal's critics worry about the consequences of allowing taxpayer-funded religious schools.
 "Americans need to wake up to the reality that religious extremists are coming for our public schools," said Rachel Laser, president of the advocacy group Americans United for Separation of Church and State.

-It remains an open question how the school would balance federal and state non-discrimination rules such as those barring discrimination based on sexual orientation.
-The school's stated aim in its application is to hire educators who live by the doctrine of the Catholic church, which according to the U.S. Conference of Catholic Bishops considers homosexuality a sin.
-Farley said he could not answer questions about any hypothetical case of hiring a gay teacher or admitting a gay student, but expressed confidence that the school could "square with state regulations, federal regulations and operate within the protections that precedent has given us."
+It remains an open question how the school would balance federal and state nondiscrimination rules such as those barring discrimination based on sexual orientation.
+The school's stated aim in its application is to hire educators who live by the doctrine of the Catholic Church, which according to the U.S. Conference of Catholic Bishops considers homosexuality a sin.
+Farley said he could not answer questions about such hypothetical cases as hiring a gay teacher or admitting a gay student, but expressed confidence that the school could "square with state regulations, federal regulations and operate within the protections that precedent has given us."

 "This idea of separation of church and state is not constitutional, it's not anywhere in the Constitution's text," Farley said.
 Laser disagreed and said her organization would fight the Catholic church in any court over St. Isidore and any other publicly funded religious school.